FTLam11/fronk-tolks/README.md

 Shit hits the fan:

-* The customer wants to change some business behavior.
+* The customer wants to change some business logic
 * We misunderstood the requirements.
 * The customer wants to add a new feature.